orphu/mcdungeon-docs/command-line-ref.rst

 .. option:: --procs PROCESSES

-   This will set the number of worker process used for chunk scanning tasks.
+   This will set the number of worker processes used for chunk scanning tasks.
 The default is whatever your OS reports as the number of processors.
 For example, on a quad core CPU with hyperthreading turned on, this defaults to 8.